 As I have noted elsewhere on this site, I believe that prophets, seers and revelators are authorized of God and deserve our prayers and support.
 As I have also noted, they aren't infallible and don't claim to be—although claims made in their behalf often tiptoe along the borders of infallibility.
 The prophet-related errors listed below underscore that we should prayerfully consider whether to follow their counsel, then do what we believe is right.

 Twenty of the more significant foul-ups are listed under the heading “Oopsy.”
 They are followed by an “Oops” list that contains another 20 items that may be less serious but that are also either incorrect, highly questionable and/or contrary to what is widely believed in the church today.
-(Of course, just because something is not widely believed today doesn't automatically make it false.)
+(Naturally, just because something is not widely believed today doesn't automatically make it false.)

 —In the mid-1830s, Joseph Smith predicted a bright economic future for Kirtland, Ohio, and promised members that if they continued to build up and invest in Kirtland, they “should be rich.”
-Instead, the panic of 1837 devastated the area, the church's banking enterprise collapsed and many who lost money viewed Joseph as a fallen prophet.
+Instead, the panic of 1837 devastated the area, the church's undercapitalized quasi-banking enterprise collapsed and many who lost money viewed Joseph as a fallen prophet.

 —In an April 1843 conference, Joseph Smith said, “There are those of the rising generation who shall not taste death till Christ comes.”

-—Before the 1890 Manifesto ending plural marriage, Brigham Young, John Taylor, Wilford Woodruff and Lorenzo Snow, all of whom served as church president, stated that God would never revoke the law of plural marriage.
+—Before the 1890 Manifesto revoking plural marriage, Brigham Young, John Taylor, Wilford Woodruff and Lorenzo Snow, all of whom served as church president, stated that God would never revoke the law of plural marriage.
 Brigham Young observed that “the only men who become Gods, even the Sons of God, are those who enter into polygamy.”

 —Many LDS leaders taught in the early decades of the church that the earth was created 6,000 to 7,000 years ago and that there was no death on the planet until after Adam and Eve partook of the fruit.
 Doctrine and Covenants 77:6 puts the “temporal existence” of the earth at 7,000 years.
+Even our current Bible Dictionary states: “Latter-day revelation teaches that there was no death on the earth for any forms of life before the fall of Adam.”
+(In other words, our temple films would reflect “latter-day revelation”—and would be more exciting—if they showed dinosaurs in the Garden of Eden.
+And we are also left to wonder whether creatures in the Garden were prohibited from eating fruits and vegetables, which are “forms of life.”)

 —We now accept that the 126-year prohibition of black males holding the priesthood was wrong from day one.
 However, the prohibition was more than a policy.
 Church presidents called it a doctrine and a commandment.
 In addition to preventing males from holding the priesthood, it kept black families from participating in temple ordinances that the church says are necessary for exaltation.